SillyOrgGH/Doggo/README.md

 [![Download on Flathub](https://dl.flathub.org/assets/badges/flathub-badge-en.svg)](https://flathub.org/apps/page.codeberg.SOrg.DogGTK)

 > **Note**
-> Dog (GTK) is not currently on Flathub, it might be soon though :smile:
+> Dog (GTK) is not currently on Flathub, but we have been accepted into being on there :smile:

 1. Install Flatpak (if it isn't already, with the Flathub remote available) and flatpak-builder.